mRiley01/mRiley01/README.md

 - 👋 Hi, I’m @mRiley01
-- 👀 I’m interested in coding, design, artificial intelligence, virtual reality and music technology
+- 👀 I’m interested in coding, design, artificial intelligence, virtual reality, music technology and data science
 - 🌱 I’m currently learning software and web development
 - 💞️ I’m looking to collaborate on projects that involve research as well as the design and implementation of interactive software.
 I am also interested in improving audio software to how users interact with sound, and building digital audio workstations.